-The Ordinance calculates the local contribution based on upon the percent of project total centerline track miles to be constructed within a local jurisdiction's borders if one or more new stations are to be constructed within that jurisdiction with a new station in those jurisdictions.
-These guidelines reflect the nexus between mobility benefits provided to a jurisdiction based on the location and proximity presence of a new station- within the jurisdiction.
-The local contribution will be calculated by dividing distributing 3% of the project's total project cost, estimated after at the conclusion of thirty percent (30%) of final design, by the number of new rail stations constructed to jurisdictions based on centerline track miles per the line.
-Ordinance.
-For projects along a larger transit corridor with more than one operable segment, each operable segment will have its own "total project cost" for purposes of this section, determination of the local jurisdiction borders will be a new station located within one-half mile of the jurisdiction.
-Building on the Metro Board adopted First/Last Mile policy in 2016, which defines the "walk-shed" around each station as a half-mile radius, calculating the 3% local contribution requirement will be proportionately shared by all local agencies based upon the local agency's land areafor each segment.
-Jurisdictions will incur a 3% local contribution obligation only for operable segments that include station construction within a one half mile radius of a new station. their borders.
+The Ordinance calculates the local contribution based upon the percent of project total centerline track miles to be constructed within a local jurisdiction's borders if one or more new stations are to be constructed within that jurisdiction.
+These guidelines reflect the nexus between mobility benefits provided to a jurisdiction based on the presence of a new station within the jurisdiction.
+The local contribution will be calculated by distributing 3% of the total project cost, estimated at the conclusion of thirty percent (30%) of final design, to jurisdictions based on centerline track miles per the Ordinance.
+For projects along a larger transit corridor with more than one operable segment, each operable segment will have its own "total project cost" for purposes of calculating the 3% local contribution for each segment.
+Jurisdictions will incur a 3% local contribution obligation only for operable segments that include station construction within their borders.
+Contributions for future segments, future stations on the current segment, other future projects, or project scope identified after 30% design will follow applicable policies to determine any required local contribution for those improvements.
 Other arrangements agreed upon by every local jurisdiction in a project corridor with a local contribution obligation are also acceptable, provided that the total of all jurisdictions' contributions equals 3% of the estimated total project cost.
 A list of jurisdictions that may be affected, subject to changes determined by the environmental process, is included as Appendix A.